GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Introduction

-In summary, we make the following contributions: \begin{itemize}[leftmargin=5mm] \item We introduce a fine-grained adversarial attack framework that flexibly integrates token-level and prompt-level strategies to effectively attack LLM based ASAG models while achieving high camouflage. \item We propose a novel evaluation metric to assess the balance between attack effectiveness and camouflage capability of adversarial attack methods. \item We conduct extensive experiments on widely used datasets to evaluate the performance and impact of various attack methods. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We introduce the first systematic security evaluation framework for LLM based educational grading agents, integrating token-level and prompt-level attack strategies to expose agent vulnerabilities while achieving high camouflage. \item We propose a novel evaluation metric to assess the balance between attack effectiveness and stealth, providing a quantitative measure for agent security evaluation. \item We conduct extensive experiments revealing that current LLM based grading agents are highly vulnerable to adversarial attacks, highlighting the urgent need for robust security measures in deploying trustworthy agents in the wild. \end{itemize}